Storm or Hail Damage? Get a Free Inspection — Insurance Claim Assistance Included

 How long do I have to file a storm damage claim?

 Most insurance policies require you to report damage within 1–2 years of the storm event, but the sooner the better.
-Waiting makes it harder to connect the damage to a specific storm, and adjusters may attribute it to wear and tear.
+Waiting makes it harder to connect the damage to a specific storm, and adjusters may attribute old damage to wear and tear instead.
 File your claim as soon as possible — ideally within days of the storm.

 Can a contractor help me with my insurance claim?

 Yes.
 Experienced storm damage contractors understand how insurance claims work.
-They provide detailed damage reports with photos, attend adjuster inspections, dispute underpaid claims, and ensure the repair scope matches what was actually damaged.
-This service is included at no extra charge — they are paid from the insurance payout.
+They provide detailed damage reports with photos, attend adjuster inspections, dispute underpaid claims, and ensure the repair scope matches the actual damage.
+This service is typically included at no extra charge — the contractor is paid from the insurance payout.

 How quickly can repairs begin after a storm?